Frontier Fiber Internet in Tucson, AZ

 Tucson's broadband market has long been dominated by Cox Communications as the primary cable provider, with CenturyLink offering DSL and limited fiber service and T-Mobile 5G Home Internet as a wireless option.
 Frontier Fiber's entry changes the competitive equation in ways that benefit Tucson consumers.

 Frontier Fiber vs. Cox: Cox has been the go-to internet provider for most Tucson households for years, but the relationship has not been without friction.
 Cox enforces a 1.28 TB monthly data cap on residential plans, which becomes particularly impactful during Tucson's brutal summer months when residents spend significant time indoors streaming content, gaming, and using the internet extensively.
 Overage charges of $10 per 50 GB block can add up quickly.
 Frontier Fiber eliminates this concern entirely with no data caps on any plan.
-Additionally, Frontier's symmetrical speeds outperform Cox's cable technology on the upload side by a wide margin, and the included Wi-Fi 6 router saves the equipment rental fees Cox charges for its Panoramic gateway.
+Also, Frontier's symmetrical speeds outperform Cox's cable technology on the upload side by a wide margin, and the included Wi-Fi 6 router saves the equipment rental fees Cox charges for its Panoramic gateway.
 For a detailed comparison, visit our Frontier Fiber vs. Cox comparison.

 Frontier Fiber vs. CenturyLink: CenturyLink serves parts of Tucson with a mix of legacy DSL and limited Quantum Fiber service.
 Where Quantum Fiber is available, it competes directly with Frontier on technology and features.
 But for the many Tucson addresses where CenturyLink only offers DSL at 20-80 Mbps, Frontier Fiber represents a dramatic improvement, delivering speeds five to twenty-five times faster.
 If your current CenturyLink DSL connection struggles with basic streaming, Frontier Fiber will transform your internet experience.
 See our Frontier Fiber vs. CenturyLink comparison.